iKigaiArt Landing Page Redesign Case Study

 Users continuously asked questions and could not grasp the concept of the business proposition despite spending extensive time reading the site’s microcopy.

-Users reported difficulties with the sign up process.
+Users experienced difficulties with the sign up process.

 1. Verification emails during sign up were automatically directed to spam.
 Users reported not being able to find the email and therefore could not complete the sign-up proccess.